alssndro/page-scroll-indicator/README.md

 An simple JS plugin to fix a small progress bar to the top of a page that tracks how far the user has scrolled vertically.

+You can see the plugin in action [here.](http://alssndro.github.io/page-scroll-indicator/jquery-example.html)

 ![](preview.png)

 ## How To Use